wilsonliaows/docs/connectors/salesforce.md

 ### Working with Sandbox on Workato
 Salesforce Sandboxes are isolated from your Salesforce production organization, so operations that you perform in your sandboxes don’t affect your Salesforce production organization, and conversely.
 Sandboxes are nearly identical to your Salesforce production organization.
 For a list of differences, see [Sandbox Setup Tips and Considerations](https://help.salesforce.com/HTViewHelpDoc?id=data_sandbox_implementation_tips.htm&language=en_US).
 ## Troubleshooting
-Here is a list of common erros that you may encounter, and links to how to rectify them.
+Here is a list of common errors that you may encounter, and links to how to rectify them.

 - 400 Bad Request